 Tool Kit 4: Create an Energy Management Action Plan

 The plan defines the specific technical steps, targets, and responsibilities needed to realize established goals.
 The plan should:

 - Assure continual improvement and year-over-year results.

-- Identify specific actions to achieve for each energy perfrmance goal.
+- Identify specific actions to achieve for each energy performance goal.